burak-bilgen/DeFilms/README.md

 ### Setup
 1. Clone the repository.
 2. Open the project in Xcode.
-3. Add a valid `TMDBApiKey` value to [Info.plist](/Users/burak/Local/DeFilms/DeFilms/Info.plist).
+3. Open the project target settings or the app `Info.plist` and add a valid `TMDBApiKey` value.
 4. Select the `DeFilms` scheme.
-5. Build and run on an iOS 16+ simulator or device.
+5. Build and run on an iOS 16+ simulator or physical device.
+6. If you want to run the UI tests, keep the default test plans enabled; the project already includes seeded launch arguments for deterministic flows.

 ## Testing